Theob0t/Twitter_Sentiment_Analysis/README.md

-## :iphone:  Twitter Sentimental Analysis  :iphone:
+## :iphone:  Twitter Sentiment Analysis  :iphone:

 ### Build a model that determine the tone (positive, negative, neutral) of a Tweet.